mermaid-js/mermaid/docs/gantt.md

 > A Gantt chart is a type of bar chart, first developed by Karol Adamiecki in 1896, and independently by Henry Gantt in the 1910s, that illustrates a project schedule.
 Gantt charts illustrate the start and finish dates of the terminal elements and summary elements of a project.

-Mermaid can render gantt diagrams.
+Mermaid can render Gantt diagrams.
 The code snippet below:
 ```
 %% Example of sequence diagram
 gantt